chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller.rst

 Boundary conditions
 -----------------------

-Because the particles defined for the sharp solver are not divergence-free, it is necessary to have at least one boundary condition that is weakly imposed to ensure the system of equations is well-posed.
+Because the interpolation of the velocity field at the surface of a moving particle is not guaranteed to be divergence-free, it is necessary to have at least one boundary condition that is weakly imposed to ensure the system of equations is well-posed.
 For this purpose, a ``function weak`` type of boundary is used.
 Two aspects need special consideration:

 1. ``function weak`` is a variation of ``function``.
 It is used to weakly imposed a Dirichlet boundary condition, and it is necessary when using ``gls_sharp_navier_stokes_3d``.